Reigate: Public transport

-Cycle routes
+Cycle routes and long-distance footpaths

 The Surrey Cycleway passes through Woodhatch.

-Long-distance footpaths

 The Greensand Way, a 174 km long-distance footpath from Haslemere, Surrey to Hamstreet, Kent, passes through Reigate Park to the south of the town centre.
 The North Downs Way, between Farnham and Dover, runs from west to east across Colley Hill and Reigate Hill.

 Education

 Maintained schools

 There are several primary schools in Reigate.
 Dovers Green School and Wray Common Primary School are members of the Greensand Multi-Academy Trust.
 Sandcross Primary School is part of the Everychild Trust.

 Reigate Parish Church Primary School was founded as the Reigate National School.
 Originally in West Street, it moved to London Road in 1854 and then to Blackborough Road in 1995.

 Reigate Priory Junior School traces its origins to a non-denominational school, founded in 1852 in the High Street.
 It moved to Holmesdale Road in the 1860s and in 1993 moved to the priory, taking over the classrooms previously used by Reigate Priory Middle School.
 The school educates children between the ages of 7 and 11 and is due to move to new premises on Cockshott Hill in 2023.

 Reigate School is a coeducational secondary school in Woodhatch.
 It educates children aged 11 to 16.
 It is part of the Greensand Multi-Academy Trust.
+It opened as the Woodhatch County Secondary School in September 1958.

 The Royal Alexandra and Albert School traces its origins to an orphanage for children of Dissenters, founded in Hoxton, London in 1759.
 The orphanage expanded rapidly and by 1769 had 28 boys and 25 girls between the ages of 6 and 9 in its care.
 It relocated several times during the following two centuries and, in 1943 it was renamed the Royal Alexandra School and was based on a 180 acre site at Duxhurst, near Salfords.
 A separate institution, the Royal Albert Orphan Asylum was founded near Bagshot in 1864 and admitted its first 100 children in December of that year.
 It was renamed the Royal Albert School in 1942.
 The management of the Royal Alexandra and the Royal Albert Schools was merged in 1948 and the new organisation purchased the Gatton Park estate.
 The following year, an Act of Parliament was passed to formally amalgamate the two institutions.
 Boarding accommodation was constructed at Gatton Park in 1950 and pupils were relocated from the Bagshot and Duxhurst sites in stages between 1948 and 1954.
 Today, the Royal Alexandra and Albert School is a coeducational maintained boarding school, educating 1125 children between the ages of 7 and 18.

 Reigate College is a coeducational sixth form college for students aged 16 to 19.
 It opened in 1976 on Castlefield Road, to the east of the town centre.
 The main building, constructed in 1927, was previously occupied by the Reigate County School for Girls and was designed by the architecture firm Jarvis and Porter.